fcbfcb1998/FENG/README.md

 # Automatic Information Retrieval and Semantic Extraction System of Exchange Rate Fluctuation
-Guided Study(AI in FinTech)
+AI in FinTech
-This is the CS6534 Guided Study project file.Anyone can use it for learning but not for commercial purposes.
+Anyone can use it for learning but not for commercial purposes.

 Requierment：
 pytorch